lo6ic/cs-blog/README.md

 # Christopher Schedler Blog

 Personal website and blog built with Angular 16 and Scully.
-The site publishes static pages to GitHub Pages and serves blog content from markdown files in [`posts/`](/Users/chrisschedler/Code/cs-blog/posts).

-## What This Project Contains

-- Marketing and profile pages for `About`, `Resume`, and `Contact`
-- A blog index with search and pagination
-- Individual blog post pages generated from markdown content
-- Static site output generated into `docs/` for GitHub Pages deployment
+Blog posts live in [`posts/`](/Users/chrisschedler/Code/cs-blog/posts), and the deployable static site is generated into [`docs/`](/Users/chrisschedler/Code/cs-blog/docs) for GitHub Pages.
-- Google Analytics integration through `@hakimio/ngx-google-analytics`

 ## Tech Stack